ywen/pivotal_to_pdf/README.md

 - The ```initialize``` should take an array of stories
 - The ```write_to``` method write the output

+This feature is associated to the issue #14.
+I basically rewrite the code to implement this myself.

 ##Contributors
 * [Yi Wen](https://github.com/ywen)
 * Carol Nichols